 - Providing consumption and tariff billing information to your retailer

 - Providing safety and energy awareness information

 - The Balancing Pool Allocation is a charge or credit shared by all Alberta electricity consumers as a result of the forecasted surplus or shortfall of the Balancing Pool for the year.
-In 2017, this is a cost instead of a credit for the first time.
+Beginning in 2017, this became a cost instead of a credit.